Portfolio Risk Management & Hedging Philosophy

 ACM uses REZ short as its primary hedge for the 33.33% equity REIT segment.
 The choice of REZ over individual REIT shorts is deliberate.
 Shorting individual REITs — EQR, AMH, MAA, or SUI directly — creates quarterly dividend obligation risk: the short-seller owes the dividend to the lender on each ex-dividend date.
 Because residential REITs pay substantial dividends (typically 3 to 5 percent annually), maintaining large individual REIT shorts for extended periods creates a meaningful carry cost that erodes the economic rationale of the hedge.
 REZ short avoids this by providing sector-level exposure at a single transaction cost, with only the fund-level dividend obligation rather than the individual security obligation.

-Short positions carry theoretically unlimited upside risk — if REZ rallies sharply while ACM holds a short, the fund incurs losses proportional to the rally with no ceiling.
-This is the fundamental asymmetry between long positions (maximum loss is 100%) and short positions (maximum loss is unlimited).
-ACM manages this through strict position sizing (0.75% NAV maximum notional) and clear exit criteria: REZ short is closed when the Tier 2 or Tier 3 conditions that triggered it are no longer met, or when REIT occupancy and NOI metrics stabilize above defined thresholds.
-Borrow costs and dividend obligations are monitored monthly.
+The primary risk in REZ short is unlimited upside exposure — if REZ rallies sharply while ACM holds a short, the fund incurs losses proportional to the rally with no theoretical ceiling.
+This is the fundamental asymmetry of short-selling: long positions have a maximum loss of 100%, while short positions have unlimited loss potential.
+ACM manages this through strict position sizing (0.75% NAV maximum notional) and rule-based exit criteria: REZ short is closed when the Tier 2 or Tier 3 conditions that triggered it are no longer met — specifically, when two or more Tier 1 indicators have normalized, or when REIT same-store NOI growth recovers above 2% and occupancy stabilizes above 93% for two consecutive quarters.

 The S&P/Case-Shiller Home Price Index (HPI) is the most widely followed benchmark for U.S. residential home price levels.
 Published monthly with a two-month lag, it measures the change in resale prices of single-family homes across major metropolitan areas and a national composite.
 Futures contracts on the Case-Shiller HPI are traded on the Chicago Mercantile Exchange (CME) and, in larger sizes, in the over-the-counter institutional market.
 A single Case-Shiller futures contract represents a defined notional exposure to the HPI for a specific metropolitan area or for the national composite, with settlement based on the published index level at a future date.